You have finally found it — the secret to winning your claim for disability benefits: tell the best story.

 I rewrote the legal submissions to the new Tribunal.
 We focused on telling a more persuasive story that emphasized all the things she had done to try and stay in the workforce.
 We gave direct answers to all of the negative statements made by Service Canada against her.

 The result?
 Service Canada decided to approve her case in advance of the hearing.

 Yes, you read that right.
-Service Canada had won at her last hearing but after getting our new legal submissions, they decided to approve her claim then and there instead of taking it to a new hearing.
+Service Canada had won at her last hearing, but after getting our new legal submissions, they decided to approve her claim then and there instead of taking it to a new hearing.

 The Best Story Wins

-The best story wins has been a fundamental truth of legal advocacy since the beginnings of the legal profession in ancient Rome.
+The best story wins has been a fundamental truth of legal advocacy since the beginning of the legal profession in ancient Rome.
 Our legal system uses an adversarial model based on early Roman traditions.
 Under this model, two sides of a dispute present their side of the story to a decision-maker.
 The decision-maker rules in favour of one side by choosing the story they find most convincing.

 You win in the adversarial system by telling the best story.
 This is why the training of the earliest lawyers focused exclusively on rhetoric — persuasive storytelling.
 This is why the best legal advocates of today continue to focus on storytelling above all else.

 Storytelling does not mean lying or making things up; in fact, it’s just the opposite.
 Great storytelling must be authentic and credible and take into account all of the positive and negative facts.
 If the decision-maker senses that you are making things up, bending the truth, or being dishonest in any way, then they are more likely to deny your claim.